maxdesalle/42/netwhat/research.md

 There are two major versions of the IP right now.
 The first one is IPv4 (Internet Protocol version 4) which defines its addresses in 32-bit numbers.
 Due to the massive growth of the internet, causing the depletion of IPv4 addresses, IPv6 was invented.
 The main difference with IPv4 is that IPv6 uses 128-bit numbers instead of 32-bit ones.

----

 ## What is a Netmask ?
 What is a subnet?
-What is the broadcast address of a subnet?
+What are the different ways to represent an IP address with the Netmask?
 A Netmask is a mask allowing you to differentiate the part of an IP address used for routing, and the part that's being used to distinguish each computer on the network.
 It's simply a shorthand for describing a range of IP addresses.

 - ```192.168.0.1/32``` is a netmask for only one address: ```192.168.0.1```